Sex in an autonomous car?

 Inrix, a transportation technology group, reported that 8 Billion hours were wasted driving in congestion in 2015 by U.S. commuters.
 What would you do during that time if you had a car chauffeuring you?

-For a Nation obsessed with sex and food, neither one of those two activities were in the top ten preferred activities to do in a driverless (or semi-autonomous, autonomous) vehicle.
+For a Nation obsessed with sex and food, neither one of those two activities was in the top ten preferred activities to do in a driverless (or semi-autonomous, autonomous) vehicle.
 So what are the top ten events the Consumer Electronics Association (CEA) survey in the 5 technology trends to watch for in 2014 say people want to do in a car while they’re not driving?

 This chart is from 2013, but it still stands pretty true.